rcya1/lilypad/src/mit/6.7800/non-bayesian-parameter-estimation.md

 ||

 - An efficient estimator is guaranteed to be unbiased
+  - Can see this if we take the expectation of both sides w.r.t. $x$ given $y$
 - An efficient estimator is unique
 - An efficient estimator must be the unique MVU estimator for a problem